General Terms and Conditions for Bachelor’s study programme

 If the student does not provide all the necessary proof of performance within the agreed standard period of study, the contract is automatically extended free of charge for a maximum of twelve months.
 If the assumed standard period of study is reduced due to the recognition of prior achievements and qualifications within the framework of the study and examination regulations, the contract is automatically extended free of charge by a maximum of twelve months from the premature termination date of the standard period of study due to the reduction.
 During this period, all services can continue to be used and examination services can be provided without incurring further costs, provided that the monthly instalments payable in accordance with page 1 have already been paid in full at this time.

-If the student does not provide all necessary proof of performance within the free contract extension, the contract will be automatically extended for an indefinite period of time with costs following the free extension.
-For the fee-based extension of the duration of the contract in accordance with this section, the tuition fees applicable at that time must be paid in return for the continued use of IU’s facilities and services.
+If the student does not provide all necessary proof of performance within the free contract extension, the contract will be automatically extended for an indefinite period of time at a charge following the free extension.
+For the fee-based extension of the duration of the contract in accordance with this Section, the tuition fees applicable at that time must be paid in return for the continued use of IU’s facilities and services.

 IU reserves the right to adjust (increase or decrease) the tuition fees to the then current tuition fee level in the event of an extension following the agreed standard period of study and the free extension period.
 In the event of a fee-based extension of the term, the tuition fees that were valid at the time of commencement of studies will not automatically be applied.
 IU will inform the student in advance in text form about the fees to be paid during the fee-based extension.